SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 prevent - to stop something from happening or someone from doing something:

-cuisine - a style of cooking:
+cuisine - (noun) a style of cooking:
+French cuisine

 attached - feeling close to emotionally, or loving: